shridharssg/NodeJs/Performance_Security.md

-## To prevent Node.js from continuously hitting an API or malacious attack, you can implement the following strategies:
+### To prevent Node.js from continuously hitting an API or malacious attack, you can implement the following strategies:
+### Or How to increase application performance

 To prevent Node.js from continuously hitting an API, you can implement the following strategies: